Prosen-Ghosh/llm_demo/60-day-bootcamp/day-38-48/whisper-api/README.md

 - **Fast and Efficient:** Built on `faster-whisper`, a reimplementation of OpenAI's Whisper model that is up to 4 times faster.
 - **CPU-Optimized:** Runs efficiently on CPU, making it accessible without specialized hardware.
 - **Easy to Deploy:** Containerized with Docker for simple setup and deployment.
+- **Transcription Endpoint:** A `/transcribe` endpoint to upload audio files and get transcriptions.
 - **Health Check:** Includes a `/health` endpoint for monitoring service status and model information.

 ## Configuration